TheOdinProject/curriculum/git/foundations_git/git_basics.md

 With that done, you can now choose to use either `git commit -m <your message here>` or `git commit` and enter your message with Visual Studio Code!

-To make a commit with Visual Studio Code as the text editor, just type `git commit` and nothing else after that.
-Once you do this, a new tab will open.
-Now you can write your message, and optionally provide more information if you want, right below it.
-After typing your commit message, save it (Ctrl + S or Mac equivalent) and exit the tab.
+To make a commit with Visual Studio Code as the text editor, just type `git commit`.
+After you hit <kbd>Enter</kbd>, a new tab in VS Code will open for you to write your commit message.
+You may provide more details on multiple lines as part of your commit message.
+After typing your commit message, save it <kbd>Ctrl + S</kbd> (or Mac equivalent) and close the tab.
+If you return to the command line, you will see your commit message and a summary of your changes.

 ### Conclusion